briancoppola/words_the_word/README.md

 ## Features

-- Game is playable with both the player's keyboard and the keyboard interface in the game
+- Game is playable with both the player's physical keyboard and the keyboard interface in the game
 - A target word .js file that the game randomly pulls a word from with each game
 - A dictionary .js file that's used to test if the player's guess is a real word
 - Temporary timed error modals that alert the player if the guess word is either not in the dictionary or is shorter than five letters